 - 1 pound dry great northern beans rinsed and sorted

 - 1 teaspoon dried oregano

-- 1 tablespoon nutritional yeast (optional but great!)
+- 2 tablespoons nutritional yeast optional but great!

-Lock the lid into place and set the pressure valve to "sealing".
+- Lock the lid into place and set the pressure valve to "sealing".
 Press the "pressure cook" button; adjust to "high pressure".
-Set the cook time for 35 minutes.
+Set the pressure cook time for 17 minutes.
 It will take about 15 minutes to come to pressure.

-Allow pressure to release naturally.
+- Allow the pressure to release naturally.
 This will take about 20 minutes; the pressure is fully released when the silver float valve floats down.

-- If the beans aren't as tender as you'd like you can reseal the lid and cook on high pressure for 5 more minutes (it will come to pressure quickly since it's already hot).
+- Bean cook time: If the beans aren't as tender as you'd like you can reseal the lid and cook on high pressure for 5 more minutes (it will come to pressure quickly since it's already hot).
 Make sure to set the pressure valve back to sealing.
-Also note that older beans = longer cooking time (older beans are more likely to look wrinkly/shriveled, but otherwise you can't really tell until you cook them).